tbaylabs/silent_agreement_v0/REFACTOR_PLAN.md

    - Warning comments about expensive reasoning models
    - Initially only include `groq/llama-3.3-70b-versatile` for testing

-3. **Model-Specific Configurations**:
+3. **Model Configurations**:
-   - OpenAI o-series: `reasoning_summary="detailed"`
+   - Always pass `reasoning_summary="detailed"` for all reasoning evals
-   - Gemini thinking models: Special config for `include_thoughts=True`
+   - Models that don't support it will ignore the parameter
-   - Handled via Inspect AI's native support where possible
+   - Gemini thinking models: May need special handling for `include_thoughts=True` (test first with Inspect AI defaults)

 **Benefits** (when complete):
 - Remove ~750 lines of duplicated code